eslint/eslint/docs/rules/new-cap.md

 ## Options

-This rule has an object option:
+This rule has an object, `option`.
+This object can be used to define exceptions by property name, object name, or even both at the same time.
+Here are the properties one can define on the `option` object:

 * `"newIsCap": true` (default) requires all `new` operators to be called with uppercase-started functions.
 * `"newIsCap": false` allows `new` operators to be called with lowercase-started or uppercase-started functions.